tylerapritchard/TESSGI_Tut_Step0/Step0.md

 ![creating a new notebook](images/newnb.gif)

-### Now, the last thing that our introduction tutorial requires is for lightkurve to be installed
+### Now, the last thing that our introduction tutorial requires is for Lightkurve to be installed

 #### <u>Stretch Goal #1.5: Install Lightkurve with `conda` instead of `pip`[^3]</u>